 If you have purchased or constructed a house property you might want to look into the provisions of stamp duty exemption.
 Stamp duty and registration charges and other expenses which are directly related to the transfer are allowed as a deduction under Section 80C.
 The maximum deduction amount allowed under this section is capped at Rs.1,50,000.

 When can you claim this deduction?

 This deduction can only be claimed in the year the actual payment is made towards these expenses.
-If you buy the property on 30th August 2016 and pay its stamp duty and registration charge, you can claim these expenses under section 80C only in FY 2016-17.
-Both an individual and an HUF can claim this deduction in their income tax return.
+If you buy the property on 30th August 2018 and pay its stamp duty and registration charge, you can claim these expenses under section 80C only in FY 2018-19.
+Both an individual and a HUF can claim this deduction in their income tax return.

 What expenses cannot be claimed as a deduction?

 - Admission fees, cost of share and the initial deposit which a company’s shareholder or co-operative society’s member has to pay to become a shareholder or member

 - The cost of addition, alteration, renovation that is done after getting a certificate of completion, or after the house has been occupied by the buyer or let-out.

 If you have purchased the property jointly, the co-owners can claim these expenses in their respective income tax returns based on their share in the property.
 However, the maximum limit of Rs.
 1,50,000 available under section 80C shall apply.